1 System Requirements and Preinstallation Instructions

 1.3.2 Database Configuration

-The database should be configured according to the following recommendations:
+The database should be configured according to the following recommendations and limitations:

 A SQL Server source database must be set to use the full recovery model.